tyler-ruff/oceancarservice-com/content/booking.md

       value: Ocean Car Service - Booking
       keyName: property
     - name: 'og:description'
       value: 'Need a ride?
-We'll get you there on time.
+We will get you there on time.
 Book a trip with us.'
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
       value: Ocean Car Service - Booking
     - name: 'twitter:description'
       value: 'Need a ride?
-We'll get you there on time.
+We will get you there on time.
 Book a trip with us.'
 layout: page
 ---